Blade Runner meets Golden Girls in this Cyberpunk Epic!

 Babushka’s world is so intricate that it feels like you’re stepping into a fully realized future.
 Every scene, every piece of tech, and every character has a role in making Gred feel alive.
 The anti-aging serum’s impact on society, the city’s isolation, and the use of VR as escapism are handled so well.
 This book made me want to dive deeper into Gred and its secrets.

 There’s no doubt that Babushka is a unique story.
 The themes of loyalty, power, and technology are fascinating, and I loved how it made me question what immortality would really mean for society.
 Some of the tech terms and scientific details got a little overwhelming for me, which made it hard to keep up in some parts.
-But the plot is so intense and the characters feel real – they’re messy and flawed, just like real people.
+But the plot is so intense and the characters feel real.
+They’re messy and flawed, just like real people.
 It’s worth the read if you’re okay with a challenge.

 I’ll admit, I finished it anyway, but mostly out of spite.
-The language and style didn’t work for me at all – I found it distracting and hard to get fully engrossed.
+The language and style didn’t work for me at all.
+I found it distracting and hard to get fully engrossed.
 I felt like I was just slogging through it half the time.
 But the world-building was good enough to keep me reading.
 The city of Gred and the way the anti-aging serum has warped society is so well-crafted that I wanted to see it through, even if the writing itself wasn’t my favorite.